gone2808/Flame_Smoke_detection-IMP301-/README.md

 - This is the project for IMP301(assignment 1).
 - The implementation is simplely based on the details paper on reference.

+## Implementation

+- The implementation is simplely based on the details paper on reference.
+- Detail information can be found in Docs.
+- Some Additional improving is added on code:
+  - Median blur
+  - Morphological operation

 ## Docs

 - [Summary detail](docs/summary.pdf)